weareswat/challenges/README.md

 * **Deployments** - we use capistrano.
 Nothing, and we mean nothing, gets deployed without passing the 2 above items.

-* **HipChat** - we mostly communicate asynchronously between the development team and with other teams.
+* **Slack** - we mostly communicate asynchronously between the development team and with other teams.
 This is our chat tool.
 Abuse it.

 * **Asana and Trello** - we use Asana for discussing features we'd like to see in InvoiceXpress.
 This includes people from other teams joining the discussions.
 Once we decide what to build on a sprint, we create the sprint backlog items in Trello and stay focused there until end of sprint.